Support the Beethoven Center

 Lists of Sponsors

 Major grants from the California State Library (1990-1991) and the National Endowment for the Humanities (1993-1995) helped launch the project.
 From 1996-2000, the database received support from the David and Lucile Packard Foundation.
-Other foundations and individual donors are listed on the database website.
+Other foundations, including the Farrington Historical Society, and individual donors are listed on the database website.

 The project is currently operating at a reduced level with funds donated from the Farrington Historical Society and donors to the American Beethoven Society's annual campaign.

-To endow the Beethoven Gateway database permanently would cost $1,006,000.
+To endow the Beethoven Gateway database permanently would cost approximately $1 million.

 Other Donor Opportunities